WingedWolfAlpha/better-on-bedrock-wiki/Main/Wiki/mobs.md

 </div>

 ### Info
 The Jelly is a new ambient creature for the end dimension.
-Just as friendly as their bloob friends
+Just as friendly as their bloob friends.

 ### Extra Info
 | **Spawns**  | **Drops**     | **%** |